Vendor security reviews

 A client (or a regulator) asks for documentation under time pressure.

-The Insurance Gap Assistant(Professional and Premium) was built for cyber insurance questionnaires, but the same logic works when a client's security team sends a questionnaire.
+The Insurance Gap Assistant(Starter and Professional) was built for cyber insurance questionnaires, but the same logic works when a client's security team sends a questionnaire.
 Ask it things like:

-“What's our answer to ‘describe your access management program’?”
+What is our answer to “describe your access management program”?

 The assistant reads your actual firm data and helps you draft responses grounded in what you have, not generic advice.
 You always review and approve before any of it goes to the client.